What Are Lollipops Made Of? Ingredients and Process Revealed

 Malic Acid Provides sourness, particularly in fruit flavors

-So there - the sticky sweet truth about what’s really in your favorite lollipops.
-Next time you unwrap one, you can appreciate the simple yet fascinating science behind these beloved candy treats.
+Now you know the sticky-sweet truth about what’s in your lollipop.
+Next time you unwrap one, you can appreciate the simple science behind it — and maybe notice the difference a small-batch approach makes.